dalmolingroup/MEDUSA/README.md

 snakemake --cores
 ```

 This will use all available cores whenever possible.
-Alternatively, you may define the number of available cores as seen in the [Snakemake command line interface](https://snakemake.readthedocs.io/en/stable/executing/cli.html).
+Alternatively, you may define the number of available cores as seen in the [Snakemake command line interface guide](https://snakemake.readthedocs.io/en/stable/executing/cli.html).